Neurofeedback at Home Devices

 - Recent Head Injuries or Concussions: Neurofeedback involving brainwave measurement can be sensitive to head injuries.
 Individuals who have recently experienced a head injury or concussion should avoid using neurofeedback at home until they have fully recovered and received clearance from a medical professional.

-- Pacemakers or Implants: Individuals with pacemakers or other medical implants may need to avoid certain types of neurofeedback devices that use electrical stimulation to avoid interference or potential risks.
+- Pacemakers or Implants: Individuals with pacemakers or other medical implants may need to avoid specific neurofeedback devices that use electrical stimulation to prevent interference or potential risks.

-- Children and Adolescents: While neurofeedback can be beneficial for children and adolescents, it is essential to ensure that the devices used are appropriate for their age and developmental stage.
+- Children and Adolescents: While neurofeedback can benefit children and adolescents, ensuring that the devices used are appropriate for their age and developmental stage is essential.
 Professional guidance is recommended for young users.

-- Cognitive Impairment: Individuals with severe cognitive impairment or developmental delays may not be suitable candidates for using neurofeedback at home without appropriate support and guidance.
+- Cognitive Impairment: Individuals with severe mental impairment or developmental delays may not be suitable candidates for using neurofeedback at home without appropriate support and guidance.

 - Pregnancy: Pregnant individuals should be cautious when using neurofeedback devices, as there may be potential risks or unknown effects on the developing fetus.